dariopicozzi/quantumsymmetry/README.md

 ## Getting in touch

-For any question about QuantumSymmetry or my research, don't hesitate to get in touch
+For any question about QuantumSymmetry or my research, don't hesitate to get in touch.

 ## License